influxdata/influxdb-client-java/client/README.md

 For querying data we use [QueryApi](https://influxdata.github.io/influxdb-client-java/influxdb-client-java/apidocs/org/influxdata/client/QueryApi.html) that allow perform synchronous, asynchronous and also use raw query response.

+For POJO mapping, snake_case column names are mapped to camelCase field names if exact matches not found.

 ### Synchronous query

 The synchronous query is not intended for large query results because the Flux response can be potentially unbound.